Conference Agenda 2026

 Physicians

-AKH Inc., Advancing Knowledge in Healthcare has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for 20.5 AAPA Category 1 CME credits.
+AKH Inc., Advancing Knowledge in Healthcare has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+This activity is designated for 19.5 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.

 Courses – Enduring Material